JCU Postgraduate Health Studies

 Graduate Certificate of Travel Medicine

-Advance your professional skills and develop specialist knowledge in travel medicine.
-This course prepares you to assess and manage travel-related health risks across domestic and international contexts.
-Gain experience in investigating disease, promoting health education, and applying global best practices.
+Build specialist expertise in travel medicine and prepare to manage health risks across an increasingly connected world with the Graduate Certificate of Travel Medicine.
+This course equips you to assess and respond to travel-related health risks in both domestic and international settings.
+Gain experience investigating disease, promoting health education, and applying global best practice.
 You’ll study communicable and non-communicable conditions, risk assessment, and mitigation strategies relevant to tropical regions and beyond.

 Graduate Certificate of Travel Medicine